 In 2023, mobile commerce will be a major driver of online purchasing.
 In fact, it was predicted that mobile purchases will account for up to 68% of all e-commerce transactions by 2023.
 This growth is largely due to the convenience of mobile shopping and the time consumers spend on their phones.

 A recent survey, conducted by Virtucono Digital Transformation for Salesforce, found that 69 percent of global retailers are implementing multichannel selling.
 With this shift in strategy, it's becoming increasingly important to have a unified customer view that is up-to-date across all channels.

-- AI can be used as a virtual personal assistant for customer service queries;
+- AI serves as a virtual personal assistant for efficient handling of customer service queries.

 Microservices are the new paradigm for building e-commerce applications.
 A microservice architecture breaks up an application into individual pieces, which can run in their process, communicate via asynchronous messages, and scale independently of one another.
 The benefits of using microservices are clear – they enable faster development cycles to build and test different parts of an application separately, allow developers to work on different aspects of an application simultaneously, and improve scalability by enabling continuous deployment.